esheldon/nsim/config/README.md

         Need to get pqr jackknifing working from the chunks

-- sim-dg07z
-    - zero shear, no ring sim used as metacal training for sim-dg07
-    - run-dg07zmcal01
-        - using still max like, plus adding Richardson extrapolation
-    - do a non-max like run?
-Might matter at the part in 1000 level

-- sim-dg07
-    - 0.03 shear for testing metacal.
-    - We expect possible bias at
-        the 0.0015 level from metacal failing at higher shear
-    - expect B&A to have error also, at 0.002 level
-    - both are postive, so we expect we need to expand B&A around true shear to avoid that bias

-    - at higher shear the nearest neighbor matching won't work as well
-        - argument for doing this with full sheared version of the prior rather than just using derivatives.

-- run-dg07mcaltest01
-    - at s/n = 100 expanding about true shear.
-        0.0051 +/- 0.0018
-    - using mean sensitivity from templates 0.004, so maybe the space is too sparse?
-    - s/n=50
-        - pqr
-            - like averaged 0.0030 +/- 0.0018
-            - overall mean correction 0.0028
-    - another run using new zero shear training set dg07z

-* use mean relation for response
 * proper weighting for pqr etc.
 * can do "importance sampling" over the template set, instead of some other likelihood/posterior sampling